 “Nearly eleven o’clock”, said Pooh happily.
 “You’re just in time for a little smackerel of something.”

-Food is very important at Iron Horse Country.
-The motorbikes aren’t the only things we need to fuel up throughout the day, after all.
+Which is to say, these are both very important in our camp as they provide the energy campers need throughout the day and evening.
+The motorcycles aren’t the only things we need to gas up, after all!
 And, we’ve come a long way over the last decade and a half in what we offer to our campers and how we do meals.
-We know we’re scoring big whenever parents tell us that their child “raves” about the lunches or brags that they get to eat as much as they want all day long.
+We know we’re scoring big whenever parents tell us that their child “raves” about the meals or brags that they get to eat as much as they want all day long.

-During each group’s 20 minute break from riding, campers can drink chilled water or gatorade, and eat a variety of crackers with and without peanut butter or cheese, with apple slices.
-And not just any ole apple- cold, Braeburn or Fuji apples!
-They have just the right mix of sweet and tart and are very crisp, not mealy.
-Kids love them and actually forget they’re eating, dare we say, something healthy.
-Sliced by our Coaches right on-site, so no one has to eat yucky brown pieces.
+During each group’s 20 minute break from riding, campers drink chilled water or gatorade, and eat a variety of crackers with and without peanut butter or cheese, with apple slices.
+Sliced by our counselors right on-site, so no one has to eat yucky brown pieces.
 Gluten and nut-free snacks provided as requested for those who need these options.
+Note: Water alone won’t hydrate enough – what our campers eat helps too.
+Fresh fruits help with their water content and crackers, with their sodium content, combat sweat-loss to prevent dehydration.
+Our Gatorade option helps with its added electrolytes and the kids love the taste!

-Hamburgers * Cheeseburgers *Made to Order Sandwiches * Hot Dogs * Corn Dogs * Digiorno Pizzas *Fresh Fruit & Fixin’s * French Fries * Salads * Chicken Nuggets * Mac & Cheese * Boiled Eggs * Daily Dessert * Lemonade * Water * Condiments
+Hamburgers * Cheeseburgers * Made to Order Sandwiches * Hot Dogs * Corn Dogs * Digiorno Pizzas * Fresh Fruit & Fixin’s * French Fries * Salads * Chicken Nuggets * Mac & Cheese * Boiled Eggs * Daily Dessert * Lemonade * Gatorade * Water * Condiments

 All of our hot foods are cooked or oven-baked fresh on a daily basis.
 Our sandwiches are handmade and include deli-style meats and cheeses, PB&J or Nutella choices.
 Sample fruits and veggies include grapes, bananas, lettuce, tomatoes, onions, baby carrots, snap peas & sliced dill pickles.
 Dessert changes daily, from oversized cookies to ice cream treats, brownies and cupcakes and pudding.
 Condiments include staples such as ketchup, mustard, mayonnaise, ranch dressing and picante sauce.

 After riding is done for the day, our campers cool off at the Pool where we serve them chilled watermelon slices & frozen ice pops.
+Both of these help with hydration and taste great!
 We go through one whole watermelon a day and lots of ice pops, in every imaginable color and flavor.
 Very popular!

 Swimmers can come on over to the Cafe before the daily video review to get additional snacks that vary by the day and that differ from all else that is offered earlier.
-Sample options: Mac & Cheese, Gold Fish, Animal Crackers, handmade cheese Quesadillas, fruit, Moon Pies, Rice Krispie Treats, Knutty Buddies, Cheese Balls, Cereal & Milk… There are always at least two choices plus a small cup of soda as a treat, Coke or Dr. Pepper, as well as iced water, lemonade or gatorade.
+Sample options: Mac & Cheese, Gold Fish, Animal Crackers, handmade cheese Quesadillas, fruit, Moon Pies, Rice Krispie Treats, Knutty Buddies, Cheese Balls, Cereal & Milk… There are always at least two choices plus iced water, lemonade or gatorade.

-That’s it in a nut shell.
+That’s it in a nut shell for camp food and hydration.
 Our campers get well taken care of – feed the body, feed the soul!
 Or, as Pooh says:

 “What could be more important than a little something to eat?”